Subhas19/Assigment2-vishnumolakala/README.md

 |  sprit          | chicago,USA      | 6  for each bottle  |
 | red bull        | los angles       | 13 for each tin     |
 ---
+# pithy quotes
+ I have only made this letter longer because I have not had the time to make it shorter<br>
+ What's really important here," I whispered loudly to myself,"is not the big things other people have thought up, but the small things you, yourself have